abbotto/rectangular/README.md

 ---

-## Introduction
+## Overview
-Rectangular is built on the principles of:
+Out-of-the-box, `Rectangular` lets you build apps that are:
-- Scalability
+- Scalable
-- Testability
+- Testable
-- Organization
+- Organized
-- Responsiveness
+- Responsive
-- Modularity
+- Modular

----
+There are 2 main parts to `Rectangular`, the `Application Kit` and the `Build System`.

+### Application Kit
-### Features
+#### Features
 - A caching system that retains your environment variables, models, and templates for instant access.
 - A no-nonsense extension system for integrating 3rd-party vendor plugins and libraries in a jiffy.
-- Support for [Bootstrap and Material Design](https://github.com/abbotto/rectangular-ui) so you can have that hot UI you've always wanted.
+- A built-in `asset loader` for easily adding additional styles and scripts.
+- Pre-configured `eslint` rules for `ES6` and `AngularJS`.
+- Pre-configured `karma` + `jasmine` testing suite.
+- A built-in `semantic versioning` system.
+- A `livereload` server for development.
-- Support for multiple languages because there's more than one language out there.
+- Support for the `gulp` task-runner.

+### Build System
+#### Features
+- An `project installer` for initializing the application kit.
+- An `extension installer` for several popular 3rd-party packages.
+- Automatically find and compile required tests, services and routes.
-- Support for ES6 syntax so you can write your JavaScript in style.
+- Support for `ES6` syntax so you can write your JavaScript in style.
+- Support for `PUG` syntax so you can write cleaner HTML templates.
 - Testing utilities to help your code pass with flying colors.
-- ...

 ---

 ### Quick Install Method
-	curl -O https://raw.githubusercontent.com/abbotto/rectangular/master/install && chmod +x install && ./install
+	curl -O https://raw.githubusercontent.com/abbotto/rectangular/master/install/install && chmod +x install && ./install
 	cd myApp && nvm use && npm i

 ---